Where is Milestone located?

 When do modules take place?

-Given that our students are usually in school during the day, most of our modules don’t start before 5pm on weekdays.
-Furthermore, we hold many modules on Saturday, not least to facilitate the attendance of students who do not live in Budapest.
+Given that our students are usually in school during the day, most of our modules do not start before 5pm on weekdays.
+Furthermore, we hold many modules on Saturdays, not least to facilitate the attendance of students who do not live in Budapest.

 Is it more difficult to participate in Milestone if I do not live in Budapest?